ashley-cui/git-workshop-shaw/README.md

        e - f    "mybranch"
 ```

-From the git documentation, a branch is essentally "diverging from the main line of development and continue to do work without messing with that main line."
+From the git documentation, a branch essentially allows you to "diverge from the main line of development and continue to do work without messing with that main line."
 Conventionally, the "main" branch is where complete features land, so usually its best practice to implement new things on a branch, and then merge it back into the main branch after the feature is complete.

 ### Branching
 Lets make a new branch: